Meron19/cse15l-lab-reports/labreport2.md

 1. The method called in the code when running all of this is the `public String handleRequest(URI url)`.
 2. After running this method, the url of type `URI` gets passed as a parameter.
 This parameter is first used in the if-statement to check if the server has any path other than just `/`.
 If it doesn't, then an empty string gets printed out through the `strs` variable.
 If it does, then it checks if the path is equal to `/add-message` and from there it splits the given query from the `=` and returns the element of index 1 from that list.
 However, if the path doesn't match, then a `404 Not Found` error message gets printed out on to the server.
 3. The only value that actually changes during this entire process would be the `strs` variable which stores the given strings from the requests and is then used to print them on to the server page.
 By using a variable like `strs`, we are able to properly store all the given strings and properly print them when necessary.
 In this case, because this is the first request, all the gets printed on to the server is `Hello`.
+Other than that the server url also changes since `add-message?s=Hello` was added to the end.

 Now let's try typing `add-message?s=How are you?` instead to the end of the the url: